Yyunozor/libft/libft_DEX/Additional functions/ft_putnbr_fd.md

 ```

 - **Parameters**:
-    - `n`: The integer to output.
+    - `n`: The integer to be output.
-    - `fd`: The file descriptor where the integer will be written:
+    - `fd`: The file descriptor where the output is written:
-        - Common values include:
+        - Common values:
             - `1`: Standard output (`stdout`)
             - `2`: Standard error (`stderr`)
-        - Can also be a file descriptor obtained from opening a file.
+        - Custom file descriptors for writing to files or other destinations.
 - **Return Value**:
     - This function does not return a value.